Manual High School Student Handbook

 Students who are caught in Hall Sweeps will be escorted into the cafeteria and written a pass to return to class.
 All passes will be tracked in the Behavior Google Form.

 Students who receive three hall sweep tardies will receive lunch detention.
 Six hall sweeps will receive a day in ISS.

 Students should not eat or drink during class – water bottles are welcomed.
 Breakfast is available daily and should be consumed before entering class at 7:30am.

 Manual High School opens daily at 8:00 am for Scholar Sessions (see above).
 The building closes at 4:30 pm for all students who are not involved in after school sports, College Prep 101, or adult-sponsored activities.

 PE Dress Out Policy

-Students are required to dress out in the Manual PE uniform or swimsuit as provided by the YMCA.
+Students are required to dress out in the Manual PE uniform.
 Refusal to do so may result in disciplinary action or a lower grade in the class.